 Rushton Hall is a magnificent country Hall dating from 1438.
 Its attractive stone architecture is perfectly complimented by its sweeping lawns, country garden, renowned day spa and award-winning restaurant.
 Furnished with a variety of impressive spaces for hosting weddings, celebrations and corporate events, the hall is an elegant and charming venue.

 An English stately home dating from the 15th century, Rushton Hall is situated in the rolling countryside of Northamptonshire.
 Arrival at the hall is an experience in itself.
-Guests enter the grounds through two elegant stone gatehouses and wind their way along a serpentine driveway through a woodland glade, to be greeted by the magnificent 16th century stone façade of the hall.
-Once inside, original features combine with luxurious furnishings to create an atmosphere of awe-inspiring elegance.
+Guests enter the grounds through two elegant stone gatehouses and wind their way along a serpentine driveway through a woodland glade.
+At the top of the drive, guests are greeted by the magnificent 16th century stone facade of the hall.
+Once inside, the original features of the Rushton Hall Hotel event spaces combine with luxurious furnishings, to create an atmosphere of awe-inspiring elegance.
 The heart of the property is without a doubt the Great Hall.
 A majestic space featuring an imposing and intricately carved stone fireplace, oak panelling and stained glass windows.

 Well versed in the art of hosting corporate groups, the hall can accommodate everything from a small meeting for 6, to a conference with 100 delegates.
 Meetins can take place in the Morning Room, Library or Pavilion in a variety of layouts and formats.
 Event attendees enjoy the venue's seclusion and tranquil surroundings, allowing them to focus on the business at hand.
 Also able to accommodate private lunches, dinners, and parties, event bookers can opt for a day delegate rate or create a package to suit their specific needs.